Qalthos/blog/content/CIVX/hello-world.rst

-This is my first posting despite having been here for a week, because the zaniness that was my first week did not allow for such silly things as intorductions.
+This is my first posting despite having been here for a week, because the zaniness that was my first week did not allow for such silly things as introductions.
 Now I finally have some of the infrastructure things worked out, and can report on my findings.
 Work has been progressing on a scraper for `shapefiles`_ for the Senate.
 I've been fairly successful in getting a large amount of data, (up to